MISP/MISP/README.md

 - [develop](https://github.com/MISP/MISP/tree/develop) (main dev branch): The branch containing all ongoing work, to be merged into 2.5 at each release
 - [2.4-develop](https://github.com/MISP/MISP/tree/2.4-develop) (2.4 dev branch): The branch containing ongoing work to be merged into 2.4 on each legacy release along with frequent merges into develop.
 We consider this the main entry point for new development for 2.x until the 6 months grace period is up.

-and features are developed in separated branches and then regularly merged into the 2.5 stable branch.

 License
 -------